|Western Blot (WB)||1:10,000-1:200,000|

 |Host / Isotype||Goat / IgG|

-Product # 35511 has been successfully used in Western blot, IF, ICC, IHC, IP and FACS applications.
+Product # 31432 has been successfully used in Western blot, and ICC applications.

-Product # 35511 reacts with the heavy chains of mouse IgG and with the light chains common to most mouse immunoglobulins, but does not react against non-immunoglobulin serum proteins.
-The antibody has been tested by solid-phase adsorbed to ensure minimal cross-reactivity with human, bovine, horse, rabbit, swine, goat, and rat serum proteins.
+Antibody Specificity: This antibody reacts with whole molecule of mouse IgG and with the light chains of other mouse immunoglobulins.
+No antibody was detected against non-immunoglobulin serum proteins.
+The antibody has been tested by ELISA and/or solid-phase adsorbed to ensure minimal cross-reaction with human, bovine, and horse serum proteins.
 However, this antibody may cross-react with immunoglobulins from other species.

 Thermo Scientific Anti-Mouse secondary antibodies are affinity-purified antibodies with well-characterized specificity for mouse immunoglobulins and are useful in the detection, sorting or purification of its specified target.
 Secondary antibodies offer increased versatility enabling users to use many detection systems (e.g. HRP, AP, fluorescence).
 They can also provide greater sensitivity through signal amplification as multiple secondary antibodies can bind to a single primary antibody.
 Most commonly, secondary antibodies are generated by immunizing the host animal with a pooled population of immunoglobulins from the target species and can be further purified and modified (i.e. immunoaffinity chromatography, antibody fragmentation, label conjugation, etc.) to generate highly specific reagents.